 This Rule detects "whaling" attacks.
-A whaling attack, sometimes called a "whale phishing" attack, is a specific type of phishing attack that targets high-profile employees such as the CEO or CFO.
-The intention of the attack is to steal sensitive information from a company (since employees that hold high positions within the company tend to have access to sensitive data).
+A whaling attack, sometimes called a "whale phishing" attack or CEO Fraud, is a specific type of phishing attack that targets high-profile employees such as the CEO or CFO.
+The intention of the attack is to steal sensitive information from a company (since employees that hold high positions within the company will tend to request other users to complete certain tasks on their behalf).
 In many such attacks, the attacker's goal is to manipulate the victim into authorizing high-value wire transfers to the attacker.

 This Rule will Quarantine any emails that are suspected of being whaling attacks.

 You can activate executive tracking for specific Active Directory groups on the Group Management screen.

 To set up this Rule: